 For creating websites with accessibility in mind, you need to have some specific software at hand.
-The chapters in this 2nd part of our guide, the Setup part, will teach you how to set up all the software.
-The complete setup is tailored to the needs of developers, but for readers with lesser demands, we provide also a pragmatic minimal version of the setup.
+The chapters in this second part of our guide, the Setup part, will teach you how to set up all of the software.
+The complete setup is tailored to the needs of developers, but for readers with lesser demands, we also provide a pragmatic minimal version of the setup.

-To guarantee accessibility of your websites, you must ensure that they are compatible with commonly used input and output tools (software and/or devices).
-This also includes Assistive Technologies which are created specifically for people with special needs, like blind, hard-of-hearing, or motor impaired people.
+To guarantee the accessibility of your websites, you must ensure that they are compatible with commonly used input and output tools (software and/or devices).
+This also includes Assistive Technologies which are created specifically for people with special needs, like blind, hard-of-hearing, or motor-impaired people.

 - Input tools: pointing devices (mouse), keyboards, touch screens, alternative controlling systems, etc.

 - Output tools: visual displays (monitors), audio (produced for example by screen readers), braille displays, etc.

 Luckily, you do not need to own and operate each and every single one of them.
 In the following chapters, the presented list of software covers most, if not all requirements.
 Furthermore, we show how to configure everything properly so that you can use them effectively.